sociomantic-tsunami/git-hub/man.rst

     current branch is used).
 This subcommand is very similar to the `new` subcommand, please refer to it for more details.

+    Please note you can only attach commits to issues if you have commit access to the repository or if you are assigned to the issue.

     \-m MSG, --message=MSG
       Add a comment to the issue/new pull request.